 Clinical trial results have deepened the connection between folate and cognitive function.
 These studies have shown folate supplementation—by itself or in conjunction with other B vitamins (B6 and B12)—to be effective at maintaining healthy cognitive function during aging.

-There are more nutrients for brain health.
 Here’s a short list of the other nutrients with researched roles in brain health:

 - Alpha lipoic acid has been shown to maintain memory and cognitive function.

 - Caffeine is more than a pick-me-up for your brain.
 There have been ties between caffeine consumption and the brain’s processing abilities.

 - Zinc is an essential mineral that is found in the front part of your brain.
 More study is needed to determine mechanisms, but a lack of zinc has connections to numerous neurological issues.

 - Curcumin is a strong antioxidant that seems to protect the brain from lipid peroxidation and nitric-oxide-based radicals.

 - Several gut hormones or peptides—like leptin, ghrelin, glucagon-like peptide 1 (GLP1) and insulin—have been found to support healthy emotional response and cognitive processes.